DorkCubed/binaryclassjulia/README.md

 * Layer 4 - This layer has 12 inputs and 3 outputs - This layer both exists for a gradual reduction in parameters and as the first `sigmoid` function.
 It outputs a value which is then normalized using `batchnorm`.
 * Layer 5 - The final layer goes from 3 inputs to a single output.
 This layer has a `sigmoid` function, the output of which can be compared with the output of the binary classification task.
 #### Training
+The training is done via the `train!` function of the flux library.
+The `binarycrossentropy` function is the go-to loss function for a binary classification task, and seemed to provide me with the best results.
+The only bit of uniqueness in this part comes from my decision to train the model twice using two different optimization algorithms.

+First, the model is trained via `RMSProp` at a high learning rate of 5e-3.
+This is both to avoid a bias towards 0 that `Adam` might create and to create a smoother learning curve.

+Then, the model is trained via `Adam` at a slower learning rate of 1e-4.
+This now helps the model to possibly settle at a better solution and makes convergence faster.

+So far, this seems to allow the model to achieve better performance than doubling the number of epochs with one algorithm.

+The model is now ready to test!
+***
+### Evaluation